beetlskills/mictest/README.md

-Upon Download
-1. Rename the folder containing mictest.ino as "mictest".
+The project folder is "mictest".

 Arduino Setting